-"Standard" type: This is the approach used in the "standard" version of the SAPRC-22 mechanism, as discussed by Carter (2023a).
+"Standard" type: This is the approach used in the "standard" version of the SAPRC-22 mechanism, as discussed by Carter (2023).
 This is a variant of the SAPRC07 approach and employs the same operators and methods for representing peroxy radicals where unimolecular reactions are negligible.
-However, instead of using a fixed assigned "EffNO" parameter to derive net product or operator yields when there is a competition between unimolecular and bimolecular reactions, it determines net product yields for three different "EffNO" values: zero, "EffNOmid", and "EffNOhigh" (Table 22) and then adds a separate operator model species is also added, representing effects of unimolecular reactions for each reaction forming such peroxy radicals and determining its rate constant, yields, and products that best fit the net yields determined for the three "EffNO" values.
-This gives a mechanism that is in principle applicable for a wide range of NO concentrations but requires a much smaller number of additional peroxy model species than the "full" mechanism.
-It is preferred for general use because it gives essentially the same predictions as the "full" method (see Carter, 2023a), while requiring far fewer model species.
+However, instead of using a fixed assigned "EffNO" parameter to derive net product or operator yields when there is a competition between unimolecular and bimolecular reactions, it determines net product yields for three different "EffNO" values: zero, "EffNOmid", and "EffNOhigh" (Table 22) and then adds a separate operator model species to, represent effects of unimolecular reactions for each reaction forming such peroxy radicals and determining its rate constant, yields, and products that best fit the net yields determined for the three "EffNO" values.
+This gives a mechanism that is in principle applicable for a wide range of NO concentrations but requires a much smaller number of additional peroxy model species than if no peroxy lumping were employed, or than the now-discontinued approach used in the "full" version of SAPRC-22 (Carter, 2023).
+It is preferred for general use because it gives essentially the same predictions as the "full" method (see Carter, 2023), while requiring far fewer model species.